 Escaping financial control is incredibly difficult and one of the primary reasons women stay with their abusers.
 The task of breaking free, starting over, and regaining financial power can feel completely overwhelming.

-As a reminder, some shelters provide help for women in these situations and various resources online to help you regain control of your finances.
+As a reminder, some shelters help women in these situations, and various online resources to help you regain control of your finances.

 You are not stupid and do not deserve what has happened to you.
 Trust was given to someone who misused and abused and utilized it for control and manipulation.
 As you pick up the pieces, guard your finances and remember that you should never give anyone complete and total control of any part of your life or well-being.